racyusdelanoo/bpf-tutorial/README.md

 - `examples/`: examples of eBPF programs
 - `headers/`: header files needed to compile the examples
 - `images/`: images used in this README
-- `slides.pdf`: slides with theoretical content about eBPF

 ## Virtual Machine